-Dehydrating (or drying) onions in a residential0grade dehydrating machine or in the oven will definitely make the room and plastic dehydrating trays quite stinky.
+Dehydrating (or drying) onions in a food-grade dehydrating machine or in the oven will definitely make the room and plastic dehydrating trays quite stinky.

 Chill the onion for about 10 minutes in the refrigerator to reduce the chances of them making your eyes water while cutting.
 Slice the onions as evenly as possible before dehydrating them so they dry both uniformly and thoroughly.

 You can chunk or dice the peeled and washed onions as well – as long as they are uniformly separated.
 The drying process tends to take longer when the onions are chunked or diced instead of sliced into rings.

 Place the onion parts onto the drying trays so that they do not touch.
 Dehydrate the onions on the 125 degree setting for approximately three to nine hours – until they are completely dry and snap when bent.

 The onion scent will also linger on your dehydrating trays.
 To get rid of the smell, wash the trays in warm soapy water after pouring in a cap full or so of lemon juice into the dish water.
 It sometimes takes two washings to get rid of the onion smell from the tray.